I'm being blackmailed for bitcoin... by snail mail

 A snail mail scam

-Even so, it makes me wonder how a non-targeted scam likes comes together.
-If you send out, maybe, 500 letters -- that's $245 in postage with stamps at 49 cents a pop -- perhaps you could get at least one actual philanderer to pay up.
+Even so, it makes me wonder how a nontargeted scam like this comes together.
+If you send out, maybe, 500 letters -- that's $245 in postage, with stamps at 49 cents a pop -- perhaps you could get at least one actual philanderer to pay up.
 Unlike a clever phishing scheme that takes you to a lookalike website to steal your password or identity, no one who isn't really having an extramarital affair could be duped into paying up.
 The whole thing is sophomoric and shitty, but it's also hysterical.

 If you receive a blackmail bitcoin letter:

 - Report it to the US Postal Inspection Service either online or by calling 877-876-2455.
-You can also contact your local police department though they may refer you to the post office.
+You can also contact your local police department, though it may refer you to the post office.

 - Save the envelope and take note of any clues like the postmark or the stamp.